iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 	import serial

-	slcan_port = "COM9" #Replace this value with the port connected to your SLCAN device control_center_ftdi_port = "COM7" # Replace this value with the port connected to FTDI1 from the diagram above
+	slcan_port = "COM9" #Replace this value with the port connected to your SLCAN device control_center_ftdi_port = "COM17" # Replace this value with the port connected to a virtual COM port

 	def make_node():
 		for attempt in range(10):